thegismar/uniswapticker/README.md

 -t float for timeout between calls

--l float below which pushover message will be triggered * -u float above which pushover message will be triggered *

-*
 pushover account needed
 -----------------------
+-l float below which pushover message will be triggered -u float above which pushover message will be triggered

 PUSHOVER_KEY & PUSHOVER_TOKEN must be environment variables

 current limitations
 -----------------------
 pushover alarms can only
+color changes based on ETH value, not USDC